Chart Color Schemes

 Cultural Diversity

 Thamarrurr's cultural diversity was above average with 2.4% of its population born overseas and 88.5% speaking a language other than English at home.
-Christianity was the main religion in Thamarrurr, comprising 52.2% of people.
-The 'Other' category made up 12.7%, higher than the Rest of NT average of 6.9%.
+Christianity was the predominant religion in Thamarrurr, comprising 52.2% of people.
+The category 'Other' was notably overrepresented at 12.7%, higher than the Rest of NT average of 6.9%.

 Frequently Asked Questions - Diversity